 Love, Live and Learn

-Welcome to Reception class at Our Lady and St Swithin's Catholic Primary School, where we love to learn both indoors and outdoors.
+Welcome to Reception class, where we love to learn both inside and out.
 We have many opportunities to learn though active play, investigations, stories and visits.

 Come and take a look!

 Reception class 2018-19 settled with ease into the rhythm and routines of the school day.
 They have made many friends and are busy exploring their new learning environment and activities.